Skip to main content Skip to secondary navigation

 • Any decorations or construction, especially alterations to entrances and exits, must be approved by the Stanford University Fire Marshal’s Office (SUFMO).

 • All decorations must be made from a nonflammable material or be treated and maintained in a flame-retardant condition.
+The fire marshal has provided a list of suggested, non-flammable decorations.

 • Exit signs and lights, fire alarm sending stations, smoke detectors, sprinklers and fire extinguishers must not be concealed, in whole or in part, by any decorative material.